pezkuwichain/pezkuwi-sdk/docs/contributor/CONTRIBUTING.md

 ## Crate Configuration `Cargo.toml`

-The Polkadot SDK uses many conventions when configuring a crate.
+The Pezkuwi SDK uses many conventions when configuring a crate.
 Watch out for these things when you are creating a new crate.

 ### Is the Crate chain-specific?

 Chain-specific crates, for example [`bp-bridge-hub-rococo`](https://github.com/paritytech/polkadot-sdk/blob/4014b9bf2bf8f74862f63e7114e5c78009529be5/bridges/chains/chain-bridge-hub-rococo/Cargo.toml#L10-L11)
-, should not be released as part of the Polkadot-SDK umbrella crate.
+, should not be released as part of the Pezkuwi-SDK umbrella crate.
 We have a custom metadata attribute that is picked up by the [generate-umbrella.py](../../scripts/generate-umbrella.py) script, that should be applied to all chain-specific crates like such: